-The information dissemination regarding policies, programmes, resource allocations and results relative to services are the core elements to improve service delivery (Brinkerhoff & Wetterberg, 2013).
+The information dissemination regarding policies, programs, resource allocations and results relative to services are the core elements to improve service delivery (Brinkerhoff & Wetterberg, 2013).
 Performance information disclosure also plays role to the submission of the report.
 LAKIP is one type of accountability report that is available to the public (NCSA, 2005).
 But in fact, most of local governments do not publish their performance report through their website.
-Without participation of local residents, there is no pressure for local governments to submit the report and the system will be handicapped if the performance information should be published and treated as public documents which are easy to access with minimal costs; otherwise, it will create an unwarranted public perception that the government pledge is merely rhetoric (Siddiquee, 2006).
+Without participation of local residents, there is no pressure for local governments to submit the report and the system will be handicapped if the performance information is kept away from the general public (Abu-Bakar, Saleh & Mohamad, 2011).
+Performance information should be published and treated as public documents which are easy to access with minimal costs; otherwise, it will create an unwarranted public perception that the government pledge is merely rhetoric (Siddiquee, 2006).
 Until now, the current practice the public participation has not reached a wider audience (Kurniawan, 2011).
 Therefore, it is important for the central government to regulate performance information disclosure to give more pressure to local government to perform better.

-KPI was just introduced in 2007 and the implementation, on paper, was seen as revolutionary, starting with performance reporting in 1999.
+KPI was just introduced in 2007and the implementation, on paper, was seen as revolutionary, starting with performance reporting in 1999.
 However, it can be argued that from 1999 until 2007, the local governments had difficulties to measure the success or failure of their strategic goals and objectives.